AddyRdz/callback-array-methods-lab/README.md

 ## Getting Started

-1. In your `sei/labs` folder, create an `callback-array-methods.js` file and do your work in that file.
+1. In your `labs` folder, create an `callback-array-methods.js` file and do your work in that file.
 2. Also create an `index.html` and link the `callback-array-methods.js` file in a `script` tag.
 3. Launch your `index.html` file with Live Server and use `cmd` + `option` + `j` to open Dev Tools and see your Console.